mstacm/executive-wiki/roles/treasurer.rst

 + Stripe has to be integrated into a website or you can send invoices
 + Stripe invoices are useful because they're professional and easy
 + For Stripe invoices you simply just add the person you want to charge to the customer list and then fill out an invoice
++ Venmo is primarily used for refunding members, but that was something that was just recently utilized so feel free to use it how you see fit.

 Non-Profit Status
 -----------------
 ACM, as a global organization, is a 501(c)(3) non-profit organization.
 As a result, our local chapter gets to benefit from that status as well.
 A 501(c)(3) organization simply means that the money stays internally within the organization.
 There a bunch of other legal mumbo-jumbo but I'll leave that to you to read.

 + We do not need non-profit status from the school since we already have it from ACM
 + If you ever need our EIN number (basically a social security number for companies), you can find it in the ACM Global Account.